qlu-lab/PUMAS/README.md

   * `ref_path`: path to the LD genotype data
   * `trait_name`: file name for all subsampled summary statistics and SNP weight txt file
   * `prs_method`: PRS methods' names (e.g., put `lassosum,prscs,ldpred2` if the SNP weights files are named `Height.lassosum.txt`,`Height.prscs.txt`, and `Height.ldpred2.txt`)
+  * `ensemble`: the method of ensemble learning you want to do.
+Options are EN (ElasticNet), SL (Super Learning), or all (linear, EN, and SL ensemble methods).
-  * `xty_path`: folder containing partitioned summary statistics from subsampling step
+  * `xty_path`: folder containing partitioned summary statistics from the subsampling step
-  * `stats_path`: folder containing statistics from subsampling step (e.g, variance of phenotype and sample size for each sumstats)
+  * `stats_path`: folder containing statistics from the subsampling step (e.g, variance of phenotype and sample size for each sumstats)
   * `weight_path`: folder containing SNP weights files
   * `output_path`: folder to write PRS model-tuning and benchmarking results by PUMA-CUBS